Monday, June 19, 2017

 We can reproduce a similar kind of compulsion and power with percussion instruments.
 The thunder of Tympanies, the deep and explosive sound of Gongs, the clarity and sustaining sound of a huge Bell - they all have the power to break us out of our trajectories, to refocus our attention, to summon us.

 Humans, unlike the apes and other animals, work together through agreement and cooperation and resist overt domination.
 This is reflected in music, especially in the relation between the percussion section and the rest of the band.
-The drummer sets the pace, but he’s got to be in sync with the other players.
+Like the heartbeat the drummer sets the pace, but he’s got to be in sync with the other players.
 The drumbeat drives the music forward, but the drummer has to fit-in with everybody else, constraining his volume, keeping the tempo steady, but continually facilitating and reflecting the energy level of the other musicians at the same time.

 Birds have beautiful, but mostly solitary songs, wolves howl together, elephants trumpet, but animals never achieve a cumulative body of knowledge and culture the way humans do.
 I believe that the key to this difference is in normativity, our collective adherence to rules.